The best hotels in Kuala Lumpur

 KL Sentral is underrated for anyone on a longer stay.
 Brickfields is right there, the transit connections are unmatched, and hotels like Aloft deliver business-quality comfort without KLCC pricing.
 If you're moving around Malaysia. heading to Penang, Ipoh, or the ETS train north.
 KL Sentral as a base saves you real time and real money.

-Kuala Lumpur's best neighborhoods
+Kuala Lumpur's best hotel regions

 Start with Bukit Bintang or KLCC if this is your first time.
 Everything else, including the night markets on Jalan Alor and the Petronas Towers, is walkable or one LRT stop away.